Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 - Activation of the Sympathetic Nervous System ('Fight-or-Flight'):This is the mechanism behind performance anxiety.
 Worrying about performance triggers an adrenaline surge, actively constricting penile blood vessels and tensing smooth muscles, making erection physically impossible at that moment.

-Psychological ED is particularly common in younger men where underlying physical disease is less likely, but it can affect men of any age.
-Often, a pattern of good erections in low-pressure situations (e.g., waking erections, self-stimulation) but difficulty during attempted partner sex points strongly towards a significant psychological component.
+Psychological ED is particularly common in younger men, but it can affect men of any age.
+A pattern of reliable erections in low-pressure situations — such as on waking or during self-stimulation — but difficulty with a partner, points strongly to a significant psychological component.

 Understanding Performance Anxiety: The 'Jaguar in the Jungle' Analogy Explained

 Performance anxiety ED is perhaps the most discussed psychological cause.
-The 'Jaguar in the Jungle' analogy helps illustrate the powerful physiological hijack that occurs:
+The ‘Jaguar in the Jungle’ analogy illustrates the powerful physical response that occurs:

 - The "Threat": The brain perceives the sexual encounter not as pleasurable but as a performance test with a high risk of perceived failure (inability to get/keep an erection).
 This perception triggers an alarm signal.